Fulgrimm/Fulgrimm/README.md

-## 👨‍💻 Hi there, I’m Miguel — a developer with purpose
+## 👨‍💻 Hi there, I’m Miguel — a developer

 🔭 I’m currently working on **Gemini Clínico**,
 a system designed to streamline medical consultations and act as a powerful digital assistant for healthcare professionals.